apigee/apigee-partner-se-bootcamp/resources/baas-hospitality-loader/README.md

   "org": "cheeso",
   "app": "your-application-name",
   "username" : "JoePavelski1",
-  "password" : "VerySecret!!"
+  "password" : "VerySecret!!",
   "collection" : "hotels",
   "verbose" : true
 }
 ```

+Notice, no URI property there.
 To authenticate with user credentials,  you must have created a user in your Usergrid application.
 Do this via the usergrid Admin UI.